 In their free time, Katy loves reading, and Pawel enjoys long runs on local trails with friends and at times their dog, Aba.
 In both 2017 and 2018, Pawel finished the Grindstone 100 ultra-marathon, a 101.8-mile race through Virginia’s Allegheny Mountains.
 Together, they have a tradition of completing the New York Times crossword puzzle on the day it is posted.
 Their longest streak is 578 days consecutively.

 Their daughter, Anna, arrived in December of 2017, a very special early holiday present.
 She loves exploring all the nooks and crannies at Clay Corner Inn.

 Joshua Roseberry was born in the New River Valley with a long family history in the area.
 He is a graduate of Virginia Tech with a degree in business.
 His passion has always been hospitality, managing several hotels and restaurants in the area.

 He spent five years in the Outer Banks of North Carolina managing boutique hotels only to return to the beautiful mountains for Southwest Virginia.
-He resides in Radford with his partner, Jenna and two- year old daughter, Aniston.
+He resides in Radford with his wife, Jenna and two- year old daughter, Aniston.
 His passion is creating memories that last forever.

 "This hotel truly is an exceptional choice for anyone staying in the Blacksburg area.
 It’s not just the cleanliness of the rooms and the property, but also the professionalism of the GM, Josh, and his team.
 They go out of their way to show appreciation to each guest.
 No other property offers the grounds and amenities to provide a time to unwind after work.
 We will continue booking our team members at Clay Corner!"